Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

-To explore the momenta over which phonon softening occurs, points along $A-L$ [${\bf Q}$ from (1.25, 1.75, 4.5) to (1.5, 1.5, 4.5)] and $H-L-H$ [${\bf Q}$ from (1.44, 1.44, 1.5) to (1.56, 1.56, 4.5)] are selected for IXS scans [dots in Fig.~\ref{Figure3}(a)].
-Phonon softening is observed over a large momentum range along $A-L$, with significantly softer phonons at 85~K relative to 110~K [Figs.~\ref{Figure3}(b) and (c)].
-The $A-L$ phonons at both temperatures are well described by the model in Fig.~\ref{Figure2}(b), with the momentum dependence of $E_{\rm ph}$ for the low-lying mode shown in Fig.~\ref{Figure3}(e), revealing phonon softening over an extended momentum range of $\sim0.25$~\AA$^{-1}$ along $A-L$ ($\sim0.5$~\AA$^{-1}$ along $A-L-A$).
-In contrast, the soft phonon is limited to a small momentum range along $H-L-H$, and is already undetectable 0.1~\AA$^{-1}$ away from $L$ (phonon softening within 0.2~\AA$^{-1}$ along $H-L-H$).
-Because the phonon intensity falls as $\sim1/E_{\rm ph}$ and intensities from other modes become dominant for $E\gtrsim 7$~meV, the inability to detect the soft mode for small deviations from $L$ (along $H-L$) suggests $E_{\rm ph}$ quickly disperses to energies above $\sim7$~meV \cite{SI}.
-Thus, the phonon softening in {\KVS} exhibits a prominent in-plane anisotropy, occurring over an extended momentum region along $A-L$ while being limited to a much narrower momentum range along $L-H$.
+To explore the \ys{momentum dependence of soft phonons}, points along $A-L$ [${\bf Q}$ from (1.25, 1.75, 4.5) to (1.5, 1.5, 4.5)] and $H-L-H$ [${\bf Q}$ from (1.44, 1.44, 1.5) to (1.56, 1.56, 4.5)] are selected for IXS scans [dots in Fig.~\ref{Figure3}(a)]. \ys{Soft phonons are} observed over a large momentum range along $A-L$, with significantly softer phonons at 85~K relative to 110~K [Figs.~\ref{Figure3}(b) and (c)].
+The $A-L$ phonons at both temperatures are well described by the model in Fig.~\ref{Figure2}(b), with the momentum dependence of $E_{\rm ph}$ for the low-lying mode shown in Fig.~\ref{Figure3}(e), revealing phonon softening over an extended momentum range of $\sim0.25$~\AA$^{-1}$ along $A-L$ ($\sim0.5$~\AA$^{-1}$ along $A-L-A$). \ys{On the other hand, soft phonons are} limited to a small momentum range along $H-L-H$, and are already undetectable 0.1~\AA$^{-1}$ away from $L$ (\ys{within 0.2~\AA$^{-1}$ along $H-L-H$}).
+This in-plane anisotropy \ys{of the soft phonon intensity} has two contributions: (1) an anisotropy in the phonon dispersion, and (2) an anisotropy in the phonon structure factor \cite{SI}.